refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 }
 ```

-These commands will use the same runners as your bundler under the hood and using the CLI runners is optional.
-It's recommended to do so because it will keep you updated with the updates from the Refine team and will notify you when there's a new version of a Refine package.
+These commands will use the same runners as your bundler, and using them is optional but recommended for staying updated with Refine team's updates and receiving notifications about new package versions.

 :::note